7 Sugar Alternatives

 The Simple:

 Table sugar, or sucrose, is the main source of sugar in the typical American diet.
 It is a combination of fructose and glucose and is commonly found in cereals, sodas, and heavily processed foods.
-However, table sugar is an over-processed, altered version of sugar that doesn't provide any health benefits.
-In contrast, complex carbohydrates from sources like starchy vegetables and whole grains are processed more slowly by the body and contain the sugars our bodies truly need.
+However, table sugar is an over-processed, altered version of sugar that doesn't provide any health benefits and often contributes to insulin resistance, chronic inflammation, and blood sugar spikes.

 The Bad:

-Healthy Sugar Alternatives:
+Healthy Sugar Alternatives

 Previous